xtuml/bridgepoint/doc-bridgepoint/notes/11461_export/11461_export_int.md

 script.
 The `xtuml2masl` bash script was updated to invoke the Java application packaged in the x2m plugin.

+5.4 Remove MASL Export CMES

+The old "Export MASL Domain" and "Export MASL Project" CMEs have been removed.

 ### 6. Implementation Comments

 6.1 This pull request includes several code clean up items such as replacing